 To my physician colleagues who are reading this: I know I’m preaching to the choir.
 I believe it is our responsibility as educated, responsible addiction professionals to be readily available to assist our peers and colleagues on the difficult treatment issues that are facing prescribers when treating chronic pain.
 We might also assist the counselors we work with in their interactions with prescribers about these issues.

 What are the alternatives?
 Prescriptions get written; clients develop dependence and overdose rates continue to rise.
 This is unacceptable.
-Furthermore, many of your clients are taking opioid and sedative medications because the drugs have been prescribed.
+Furthermore, many of your clients are taking opiate and sedative medications because the drugs have been prescribed.
 Your job as a counselor includes advising clients on how to assess whether or not these medications are helping or, in fact, making life worse.
 If function is decreasing while on the drugs, despite some minimal pain relief, the better course for your client may be to wean off or discontinue these medications and find alternative ways to deal with the pain, including the cultivation of mind, body and spiritual techniques.
 If this conclusion is reached, these clients will need your support and encouragement through the difficult transition while their prescribers are likely to appreciate the support that you will be providing.

 A fascinating video tells a tale of addiction that sums up in five minutes the experience that all addicts finally come to know.
 I